graphitemaster/aau/site/content/index.md

 int mid = (low + high) / 2;
 ```

+> I picked this as a real-world, non-contrived example.
+You can expect to find
+this in binary searches, merge sort, and pretty much any other divide-and-conquer
+algorithm.

 This is how most people would write it.
 The average of low and high, truncated
 to the nearest integer.
 When the sum of `low` and `high` exceeds `2^31-1` the
 sum overflows to a negative value and the negative stays negative when divided.